mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 Support for custom authenticators and authorizers is also possible via base64 encoded YAML.

-Add your custom YAML when installing {{ model.techName }} service.
-You must base64 encode your block of YAML and enter this string into the 'authentication_custom_cassandra_yml' field.
+Add your custom YAML when installing {{ model.techName }}.
+You must base64 encode your block of YAML and enter this string into the `authentication_custom_cassandra_yml` field.

 You can do this base64 encoding as part of your automated workflow, or you can do it manually with an [online converter](https://www.base64encode.org).